Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Many-Hypercube Code

 \subsection{Results}

-We collected experimental results for unencoded and encoded ([[16, 4, 4]]) state preparation of the following bitstrings -- ``1110", ``0000", ``0111", and ``1111".
-The measurements of these circuits are post-processed via loss detection and decoding (for the encoded circuits).
+We collected experimental results for unencoded and encoded ([[16, 4, 4]]) state preparation of the bitstrings 1110, 0000, 0111, and 1111.
+As usual, the results from the unencoded circuits were post-selected on atom loss.
+In this case, post-processing of the encoded circuits included both post-selection and error correction.
 Stabilizer values are reconstructed from data qubit measurements at the end of the circuit.
-As a result, only $Z$ stabilizers are used for decoding.
+As a result, only $Z$ stabilizers are used for error rejection in decoding.
+We post-select on the zero state of the (physical) flag qubits from the five [[4, 2, 2]] codes prepared in the first level of encoding, and the $\ket{00}_L$ state of the logical ancilla at the next level.
+For a distance-4 QEC code, we can correct a single error on any data qubit, and further detect (but not always correct) any pair of errors; at least three single-qubit errors are required for the decoder to miscorrect into an erroneous logical state.
+With similar confidence, we can correct pairs of atom losses (as long as we don't attempt to correct any other errors in the same sample).
+We can simultaneously correct up to one single atom loss when decoding the logical ancilla while preserving our overall confidence (because we are post selecting on a single logical outcome, at least two more single-qubit errors would be required to produce a false negative).
 Across all bitstrings, the encoded circuits have a lower error rate than the unencoded ones.
-On average, we get an encoded error rate of 0.0421, a significant performance gain on the 0.1721 unencoded error rate (although, there is some expected system drift based on simulation predictions seen in Section \ref{subsection:mhc-sim}).
-We also compute a mean error rate by collecting all of the correct and incorrect counts across the four bitstrings and comparing them to the ideal case (where all the counts correspond to the correct bitstring).
-The mean post-selection rate for the encoded circuits is 5.63\%, while the unencoded circuits have no atom loss events.
+We measure an average encoded error rate of 0.0151, a significant improvement relative to the 0.1312 unencoded error rate.
+We also compute the average error rate by collecting all of the correct and incorrect counts across the four bitstrings and comparing them to the ideal case (where all the counts correspond to the correct bitstring).
+The mean postselection rate for the encoded circuits is 8.65\%, while the unencoded circuits have no atom loss events.
 The full result can be seen in Figure \ref{fig:mhc_results}.